-Comprehensive Mack lubricant qualification testing, encompassing standardized gasoline and diesel engine dynamometer tests used in the evaluation of crankcase lubricants.
+Mack lubricant qualification testing encompasses standardized diesel engine dynamometer tests used in the evaluation of crankcase lubricants.

 Mack T-11 and T-11A Test Methods: